slukehart/agentic-automated-content-generation/PRIVACY_POLICY.md

 By using our application, you agree to the collection and use of information in accordance with this policy.

+### 🔒 Our Core Privacy Promise

+**Your Data Is NOT Used for AI Content Generation**

+We want to make this absolutely clear from the start:

+- ✅ **AI content is generated from public news sources ONLY**
+- ✅ **Your personal data is NEVER used as input for AI models**
+- ✅ **We DO NOT train AI systems on your information**
+- ✅ **Your data is used ONLY for:**
+  - Understanding YOUR content preferences (which topics YOU like)
+  - Improving YOUR user experience
+  - Technical operations (authentication, uploads, errors)

+**Bottom Line:** Public news articles go into AI → Summarized videos come out.
+Your personal data stays completely separate and is never part of the AI content creation process.

 ## Information We Collect

 ### 1. Information You Provide